James Montgomery (priest): Memorials

 A fine recumbent effigy of Montgomery exists on the north side of the choir stalls, sculpted by James Pittendrigh Macgillivray five years after his death (1902).

 Family

 He married the Hon.
 Elizabeth Mary Elphinstone (1834-1902) on 17 January 1860.
-A brass plaque to her memory lies in the north aisle of St Marys Episcopal Cathedral.
+A brass plaque to her memory lies in the north aisle of St Mary's Episcopal Cathedral.
 They had no surviving children.